-Animals need to be able to move through the landscape to find food, shelter, mates, and other resources.
-Without that ability to move, healthy populations simply cannot persist over the long term.
-Here in New Jersey, wildlife are up against steady urbanization, a dense network of roads, and now a changing climate, each putting the connectedness of habitats and wildlife populations in jeopardy.
+Whether they’re small like a salamander or big and wide-roaming like a bear, animals need to be able to move through the landscape to find food, shelter, mates, and other resources.
+Without that ability to move, healthy populations simply will not persist over the long term.
+Here in New Jersey, wildlife are up against steady urbanization, a dense network of roads, and now a changing climate, all of which put the connectedness of our habitats and wildlife populations in jeopardy.

-- A statewide analysis depicting areas crucial for habitat connectivity; and
+A statewide analysis depicting areas crucial for habitat connectivity (which we call “cores” and “corridors”), and

-- A menu of implementation actions for securing, restoring, and/or reconnecting the habitats within each important area.
+A menu of implementation actions for securing, restoring, and/or reconnecting habitats within those key areas.